VellaiT93/Waste-collection/README.md

 ## Summary

 Waste collection framework (game-based):
-  - Simulation of a waste collection process in a city
+  - Simulating the waste collection process in a city
   - Hosted by IIS
   - MySQL DB
   - Login system (saves scores and allows comparison)